Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/README.md

 ## <a name="Summary"></a>Summary
 <Guide type="Summary">
 Today, most facilities operate reactively to problems in tank levels.
 This often leads to spills, emergency shutdowns, expensive remediation costs, regulatory issues, costly repairs and fines.
-Tank level forecasting allows facilities to manage and abate these and other problems.
+Tank level forecasting helps manage and abate these and other problems.

 Forecasts are created by harnessing the power of real-time and historical data from sensors, meters and records that is readily available.